justkeepquiet/tera-client-packer/README.md

 ### Patching client after change

-After you have changed some files in the client, just replace files in the client directory and start the `app.bat` again.
+After you have changed some files in the client, just replace files in the client directory and start the `pack_all.bat` or `pack_S1Data.bat` (if you need to update DataCenter files only).
 The client will be re-hashed, all found changes will be packed into new cab-archives and automatically added to the database.

 ## Note